YuxiaWu/SGR/README.md

 The original dataset we used is： "MMConv: An Environment for Multimodal Conversational Search across Multiple Domains", SIGIR 21

-We provide the preprocessed data files which are saved in `./dialogpt/resources.zip` including the following files:
+The preprocessed data is saved in `./data/`

-action prediction data:

-`train.action_prediction`, `val.action_prediction`, `test.action_prediction`

 # Pretrain the signed for the knowledge graph